-There is no true sweetness in sugar if you consider the bitter after effects.
+There is no true sweetness in sugar if you consider the bitter after-effects.

 3. Drinking lots of coffee

 Drink a lot of coffee or an energy drink loaded with caffeine and the feeling after the rush is gone is predictable.
 You crash and then you feel lethargic and depressed.
-The depression is mild unless you go without caffeine for more than 8 hours than it gets much worse.
+The depression is mild unless you go without caffeine for more than 8 hours then it gets much worse.